Twenty-two hours of creative juicing this February will win some students prizes like iPad Minis, TTU parking passes, or other great booty.

 Winning teams typically include people demonstrating a variety of talents including programmers, designers, and strategic thinkers.
 While the theme is announced ahead of time, specific challenges are issued during the Appathon’s keynote address that kicks off the annual event.

 Participants are provided food Friday night (Domino’s Pizza), Saturday morning, and Saturday lunch (Fazoli’s).
 Snacks and drinks are also provided.
 Appathon participants should register online by midnight Feb.
 16 to ensure full eligibility.
 Individuals may register as such and then join a team during the event “Shout Out.”

-This event is hosted by the Texas Tech University College of Media & Communication, and the Texas Tech University Edward E. Whitacre Jr. College of Engineering, and is sponsored by Laredo Petroleum, Inc.
+The event is hosted by the TTU College of Media & Communication, the Edward E. Whitacre Jr. College of Engineering, and the Texas Tech Parking & Transportation Services.

 The Appathon Committee and the event hosts provide power, working space, and Wi-Fi access to the university network.
 Participants are expected to provide their own computers and appropriate design and coding software.